Pokémon Pinball is pinball with Pokémon. Go figure.

 The European version changed "Poké Dex" into the slightly more correct "POKéDEX".
 Additionally, Pikachu was given a smile in the international versions.

-Besides the ability to change language, the European version also allows you to choose between "Off", "Mild", and "Strong" rumble settings, unlike the US and Japanese versions, which only had "On" and "Off".
+Besides the ability to change language, the European version also allows you to choose between "Off", "Mild", and "Strong" rumble settings, unlike the US and Japanese versions, which only have "On" and "Off".
 Also, the "M" in "RUMBLE" is slightly wider in the European version.

 The US and Japanese versions allow you to freely configure the control scheme.
 This was probably considered too confusing and was simplified into three predefined control schemes for the European version.